Alexander Godley: Western Front

 The First Battle of Passchendaele on 12 October proved to be a failure with limited gains and heavy losses in the attacking divisions.
 Russell, commander of the New Zealand Division, considered the planning and preparation by Godley and his staff at II ANZAC Corps for the battle to be inadequate.
 After the battle, Godley downplayed the losses in the New Zealand Division (which amounted to around 2,900 casualties) and overstated the gains made in official correspondence to Allen and a friend, Clive Wigram, who was the assistant private secretary to King George V.

 Notwithstanding Godley's efforts to placate him, Allen again raised his concerns over the extent of New Zealand's contributions to the war relative to Australia's and sought further explanation for the New Zealand losses of 12 October.
 Allen was also beginning to query the quality of British generalship.
 Godley raised the prospect of being replaced as commander of the NZEF and proposed Major General Andrew Russell, the commander of the New Zealand Division, as his successor.
 Godley remained the commander of the NZEF until its disbandment in late 1919.

 In January 1918, II ANZAC Corps had its Australian contingent transferred and it was renamed XXII Corps.
 Two months later, the New Zealand Division was transferred to VII Corps.
 Godley's corps was now composed largely of British divisions with a small contingent of New Zealand corps units.
 After being involved in the defence of the Allied positions during the German spring offensive of late March, it then participated, under French command, in the Second Battle of the Marne in July.
 Godley was temporary commander of III Corps in the Battle of Mont Saint-Quentin during the early phase of the Hundred Days Offensive in August 1918 before returning to command of XXII Corps.

-By the close of the war, Godley had been mentioned in dispatches ten times.
+By the close of the war, Godley, who in June 1918 had had his rank of lieutenant general made substantive, had been mentioned in dispatches ten times.
 He also received a number of foreign decorations as a result of his war service.
 After an award of the French Croix de Guerre, he was appointed in 1918 to the French Legion of Honour as a Grand Officier, having previously been made a Croix de Commandeur in 1917.
 He was also awarded the Serbian Great Officer Cross of the Order of the White Eagle (with Swords) in October 1916, the Belgian Order of the Crown in 1917 and the Belgian Croix de guerre in 1918.